 Lamar Advertising Company (LAMR) Director Sells $152,000.00 in Stock

-Lamar Advertising Company Director John Maxwell Hamilton sold 2,000 shares of Lamar Advertising Company stock in a transaction that occurred on Thursday, March 2nd.
-The stock was sold at an average price of $76.00, for a total value of $152,000.00.
+Lamar Advertising Company Director John Maxwell Hamilton sold 2,000 shares of Lamar Advertising Company stock in a transaction dated Monday, March 6th.
+The shares were sold at an average price of $76.00, for a total value of $152,000.00.

 Comments